Common questions about writing

 Can I write a book in 30 days?

-While there is now law saying you can’t, writing a book—normally running from 40,000 words up to 80,000 words—takes more than a month to do for most people.
+While there is no law saying you can’t, writing a book—normally running from 40,000 words up to 80,000 words—takes more than a month to do for most people.
 I tell my clients that with help, they can write a book in five to eight months, the average being six months.
 So yes, 30 days is a bit short to write a meaningful book.

 What is the easiest type of book to write?